OSU football: Beavers can't keep pace with high-powered Buckeyes

 Ohio State scored on five of their seven first-half possessions — one ended on a punt and one by the half after a kneel down — in building a 35-7 lead.

-The Buckeyes rolled up 314 total yards in the first half — in only 11 minutes, 59 seconds.
+The Buckeyes rolled up 314 total yards in the first half — in only 11 minutes, 59 seconds of possession.

 Haskins completed 14 of his 18 pass attempts for 164 yards and three touchdowns while Weber rushed eight times for 92 yards and two scores.
 Dobbins added 10 carries for 51 yards.

+"I thought we had some opportunities in the first half that we could have taken advantage of in a better way," Smith said.
+"I did think our guys played with great effort.
+We've got a lot to learn from this game though.
+When you play a team like that there's no room for error and we made some errors."

-Oregon State had a promising opening drove that ended on a fumbled snap on third-and-2 at the Ohio State 38.
-Starting quarterback Jake Luton took a shot on a pass attempt on the drive and did not return for the second drive.
+Oregon State had a promising opening drive that ended on a fumbled snap on third-and-2 at the Ohio State 38.
+Starting quarterback Jake Luton took a shot from a defender on a pass attempt on the possession and did not return for the second drive.
+Smith said Luton is in concussion protocol.

 The Beavers answered as Conor Blount hit Pierce for 26 yards on a screen and then connected with Trevon Bradford for 49 yards to cap a three-play, 75-yard drive and even the score at 7-all with 10:35 left.